bahodge/tomb-of-annihilation/sessions/Session 50.md

 We loot the dead hag and kill some other things:
 - 5 black marbles
-- 1 illustrious stone
+- 1 illustrious stone - Hag's Hearthstone
-- 1 more rock
 - delicious kid's teeth
 - 1 peg leg
+- A second pouch
+	- opened and hearing a faint wailing
+		- we throw this bag into the acid

+We give the marbles and pegleg and tell the [[Indy]] clone to look for [[Artis Cymber]].